 Acknowledged as having ‘a remarkable capacity for mastering volumes of material’, Hannah is also extremely adept at addressing intricate issues of fact and law, often under immense pressure of time.
 Highly organised and efficient, she is recognised for her ‘methodical’ thinking and diligence.

-Recommended as a leading junior in criminal fraud/financial crime in Chambers UK since 2013 and in Legal 500 2016 and 2017, Hannah has an established reputation as a prosecution junior in large scale cases involving the most serious and complex white-collar crimes.
-She has recently been appointed to the Serious Fraud Office’s Prosecution Panel A list and has been a Grade 3 Advocate for the CPS Specialist Fraud Panel since 2013.
+Recommended as a leading London junior in criminal fraud/financial crime in Chambers UK since 2013 and in Legal 500 2016 and 2017, Hannah has an established reputation as prosecution counsel in large scale cases involving the most serious and complex white-collar crimes.
+Appointed to the Serious Fraud Office’s Prosecution Panel A list in 2017, Hannah is also a Grade 4 Advocate for the CPS Specialist Fraud Panel.

-Hannah is a Grade 3 Advocate for the CPS Specialist Serious Crime Panel and is also now a Grade 4 Advocate on the CPS General Crime Panel.
+Hannah is a Grade 4 Advocate for the CPS Specialist Serious Crime Panel, as well as a Grade 4 Advocate on the CPS General Crime Panel.
 She has significant experience of cases involving violent crime having both prosecuted and defended a very large number of such cases during the early years of her practice.

 Having been instructed by both DEFRA (now CPS) and the FSA (now FCA) in two of their most complex cases to date, as well as having undertaken work for the Marine Management Organisation and the Medicines and Healthcare Products Regulatory Agency, Hannah has extensive experience of regulatory work.

 From her work with both DEFRA (now CPS) and the Marine Management Organisation, Hannah possesses specialist knowledge and experience of the Veterinary Medicines Regulations and the regulatory Fishing Regime.

 Also recognised for her expertise in prosecuting serious financial crime, Hannah was instructed in the FSA’s (now FCA) flagship prosecution of insider dealing.